 In his graduate work, Kaufman trained monkeys to perform a challenging reaching task while he recorded motor areas of their brains.
 By applying novel analyses to these data, he and collaborators developed a theory of motor control: that these areas use “extra” patterns to make their job of controlling muscles easier.
 This theory provides the brain a natural way to set up, initiate and control movements.

-In his postdoc, he has continued to develop these approaches in the rodent.
+In his postdoc, he continued to develop these approaches in the rodent.
 Using neural recordings in the rat, he found that critical information for decision making is distributed throughout a neural population, which can be read out in a straightforward way even though individual neurons contain a confusing mix of “extra” signals.
 Moving forward, he is exploiting sophisticated microscopy techniques to record from many neurons while identifying where they are and how they connect.
 His goal is to unravel the neural circuits underlying a cognitive behavior: to determine how sensory information is recombined in the brain in order to arrive at a decision and produce an action command.
 By focusing on how information flows through neural circuits, he hopes to understand how brain areas communicate with one another during decision making.

 “Networks for decision making: signal routing in and through parietal cortex”